Find a Home

 There are very few properties available through social housing, so most people are more likely to find a new home by renting from a private landlord.
 Try searching: “properties to rent in derby”.

 If you are on a low income and looking for private properties to rent, you may be able to get help through either:

 - the Bond Assurance Scheme.
-This scheme can help with a deposit for a private landlord for those people who are struggling to get a private property because they can’t afford a deposit.
+This scheme can help with a deposit for a private landlord if you would struggle to get a private property because you can’t afford a deposit.

 - the Rent In Advance Scheme.
-This scheme can pay up to a months rent in advance for customers who receive or who will receive Housing Benefit.
+This scheme can pay up to a month’s rent in advance if you receive or will receive Housing Benefit.